- See Rome's historical monuments and hip neighborhoods where locals like to dine

 |Day 8||Local Cooking Class in Florence||Florence|

-|Day 9||Day Trip to Cinque Terre||Florence|
+|Day 9||Day Trip to the Cinque Terre||Florence|

-|Day 11||Guided Verona City Tour||Verona|
+|Day 11||Verona Guided City Tour||Verona|

-|Day 16||Murano & Burano Half Day Excursion||Venice|
+|Day 16||Murano & Burano Half-Day Excursion||Venice|

-|Day 17||Gondola Ride in Venice||Venice|
+|Day 17||Classic Gondola Ride in Venice||Venice|

 |Day 18||Depart Venice|

-Day 1: Arrive in Rome
+Day 1: Arrive in Rome, Explore

-After arriving at one of Rome's airports, you'll transfer to your hotel in the historic center.
-Settle in and relax, then head out for a stroll and your first look at the Eternal City.
-The next few days will involve lots of sightseeing, so spend your first few hours enjoying some of the highlights.
-Suggested activities include:
+Welcome to Rome!
+According to legend, Italy's capital was founded by brothers Romulus and Remus in 753 BCE atop Palatine Hill, which you'll have a chance to see tomorrow.
+As the longtime center of the mighty Roman Empire, you'll find nearly 3,000 years of architecture, history, and culture throughout the city.
+After arriving at one of Rome's airports, transfer to your hotel in the historic center.
+Settle in and then step outside for a stroll.
+The next few days will involve lots of sightseeing, so spend your first few hours enjoying some of the highlights at a relaxed pace.

 Day 4: Rome Underground & Catacombs Tour

-After, cross the neighborhood to see the Basilica San Clemente, a 14th-century church whose resident cleric was nearly driven mad by the mysterious sound of running water.
-On this tour, the guide will point out the sites of the 5th-century church, the 4th-century temple, and the 1st-century street and aqueduct located underneath the basilica.
+Head underground today to explore the hidden world beneath your feet.
+Meet your guide, then descend to the shadowy tunnels of the second-century Roman Catacombs, a former refuge for early Christians who sought a safe site to practice their forbidden faith and honor the dead.
+From here, cross the neighborhood to see the Basilica San Clemente, a 14th-century church whose resident cleric was nearly driven mad by the mysterious sound of running water.
+On this tour, the guide will point out the sites of the 5th-century church, the fourth-century temple, and the first-century street and aqueduct located underneath the basilica.

-Day 5: From Rome to Florence
+Day 5: Train to Florence, Explore

 Day 6: Florence Self-Guided City Tour

-Across this same piazza, you'll find the entrance to the Uffizi museum.
-Even if you decide not to make a stop to peruse the expansive art collection, you can cross through its courtyard, Piazzale degli Uffizi, to make your way to the Ponte Vecchio.
+Then take another moment to pass through Piazza della Signoria, where replicas of famous statues, including Michelangelo's "David," line the square before stopping for lunch nearby.
+Across this same piazza, you'll find the entrance to the Uffizi Gallery.
+Even if you decide not to peruse the expansive art collection today, you can cross through its courtyard, Piazzale degli Uffizi, to make your way to the Ponte Vecchio.
 This famed bridge is now dotted with jewelry shops and is an iconic sight in the Florence cityscape.
-Cross the bridge, stopping to admire the views along the Arno River that passes underneath.
+Walk along the bridge, admiring the views along the Arno River.

 Day 8: Local Cooking Class in Florence